If you’re going out for a weekend camping trip, chances are you’re going to want great food and cold drinks. These just go hand in hand with camping.

 If you have items you need to freeze, make sure they’re entirely frozen beforehand.
 For example, if you take burgers with you, they need to be frozen anyway.
 By freezing them and putting them in your cooler, they’ll act like ice packs keeping everything else in the cooler cold.

 Furthermore, bottles of water act as great ice packs.

 Before the big trip, most people pull their cooler out of the attic or the garage and start filling it up.
 This is the wrong way to do things.

 Think about it.
 Your attic or garage is the hottest place in your house.
-That cooler heats up and then retains the heat, so it’s sitting at a balmy 95°F. Now you’re going to put your sodas in that?
+In fact, an unventilated attic could get up to 150°F in the summer.
+That’s toasty.
+Well, that cooler heats up and then retains the heat, so it’s sitting at a balmy 105°F. Now you’re going to put your sodas in that?

 This is where pre-cooling your cooler comes into play.

 Bring your cooler into your home, where it’s nice and cool.
 Throw in some ice (not all of it, just a couple of pounds) and let the temperature drop.
 Keep in mind that this ice will probably melt, and that’s fine.
 It’s the sacrificial ice.

 After years of camping, we’ve found that bringing your cooler in for 2-3 hours before you pack it will get the temperature down.
 However, we typically pre-cool the cooler for at least 24 hours before we embark on our trip.

 Once your cooler is icy cold, dump out the water and the ice used to pre-cool the cooler.
 You’re ready for the food and ice!
 We’re going to pack this thing perfectly so you can keep your food cold throughout your entire camping trip.